Page: (fri)FRI architecture, Next:

 position.

-ascii ascii outputs the character whose ascii code appears in hexadecimal
+ascii ascii outputs the character or bytecode denoted in hexadecimal

 Usage: fri [rule file] [-e command] [-i] [data file] ...